omvmike/fake-entity-service/README.md

 ## Sequelize specific features
+- Use Sequelize's primary keys detection.
+The library uses Sequelize's model `primaryKeyAttributes` property to detect primary keys.
+> If you need to override it, you can pass `idFieldName` property to your service class:

-- The library can fork with multi-column primary keys.
-It uses Sequelize's model `primaryKeyAttributes` property to detect them.
+- The library can work with multi-column primary keys.
+It also Sequelize's model `primaryKeyAttributes` property to detect them.

 - The library can work with Sequelize's relations.
 If you described relations in your model, the library will use them to create nested entities.
 > For example, if you have `User` and `Notification` models and `User.hasMany(Notification)` relation, you can describe `withNotifications` method from previous example like below: